Criptext/Monkey-SDK-Android/README.md

   This allows you to send customized messages.

-The method immediately returns the message as a `MOKMessage` object as it asynchronously sends it into the network and stores it into the database using the store message method that you implemented.
+The method immediately returns the message as a `MOKMessage` object as it asynchronously sends it into the network.
 This `MOKMessage` object is important because it contains the message ID and the timestamp that MonkeyKit has given to your message.
+If you want MonkeyKit to store the message into the database using the `storeMessage()` method that you implemented before sending the message, you can use the `persistMessageAndSend()` method instead.

 You can send a "Hello World" message like this:

 ```
 MyMessage newMessage = new MyMessage("Hello World!");